hunt-genes/PPU-GenEpi/Day5/README.md

 #### 6.2 Forest plot
 Another useful comparison of input studies and the meta-analysis is a Forest plot.
 You can read more about R code to make this plot [here](https://cran.r-project.org/web/packages/forestplot/vignettes/forestplot.html).

+In RStudio:
+Open the ForestPlot.R script
+Run the code line by lineto generate a forest plot.

 #### 6.3 Open Targets
 Check out the APOE region on the [Open Targets platform](https://genetics.opentargets.org/variant/19_44886339_G_A).